 With its well-maintained infrastructure and small monthly maintenance fees, Iguana Island easily could be reimagined into a retreat for an organization or transformed into a source of rental income with more competitive rates than other island areas of Nicaragua.
 (Private Islands can assist with setting up a rental plan.)
 It could also provide a safe, idyllic place to retire – on a much smaller budget than you’d find on comparable tropical islands.
 Due to a death in the family, the current owner has Iguana Island on the market at a reduced rate and all reasonable offers will be taken into consideration.

 Nicaragua’s country profile remains on the rise, thanks to a system that doesn’t tax foreign-sourced income, the low cost of living, and an increasing number of travelers drawn to its relaxed beauty.
-The World Travel & Tourism Council projects growth in international tourist arrivals to Nicaragua for at least the next decade, with numbers exceeding 2.7 million visitors by 2027.
+The World Travel & Tourism Council projects growth in international tourist arrivals to Nicaragua for at least the next decade.
+They are talking about visitors exceeding 2.7 million by 2027.

-Numerous daily flights connect between the United States and Managua, Nicaragua’s capital, and then it’s a 45-minute hop by plane to Bluefields for a boat transfer to Iguana Island from one of the town’s many public or private docks.
+Numerous daily flights connect between the United States and Managua, Nicaragua’s capital.
+Then it’s a 45-minute hop by plane to Bluefields.
+Then a boat transfer to Iguana Island from one of the town’s many public or private docks.
 The island has an area suitable for building a helipad, which would further reduce transit time.